 Steeped in history yet with a very modern and innovative attitude to education, Kent College in Canterbury is a strong contender for the next generation.

-Kent College in Canterbury is by no means just a local player with a sister school in Dubai, and another shortly to be launched in Hong Kong, and welcomes 40 different nationalities from around the world thanks to its boarding facilities.
+Kent College in Canterbury is by no means just a local player with a sister school in Dubai, and another shortly to be launched in Hong Kong plus a Cairo school in the pipeline for 2022, and welcomes 40 different nationalities from around the world thanks to its boarding facilities.
 This international element is celebrated throughout the school with flags of different countries waiting in the wings to be hoisted up the flag mast on a daily basis in honour of different country’s national days.

 Regardless of the future, there is still a lot to like for pupils today.
 Budding vet in your family or horse enthusiast?
 They will be hard-pressed not to like Moat Farm which is a short walk from the main Senior school campus, where they can spend time with a wide array of farm animals or learn to ride and look after horses at its own riding school which can be incorporated into the sports’ programme.
 Farm club is also hosted four nights a week as well as Saturday mornings plus riding lessons are offered too which has led to Kent College having its own highly successful NSEA show jumping and eventing team.

 The old dining hall, renovated in 2015, is a big hit with the pupils, and of course helped by having a chef who has come from Eastwell Manor, a Champneys’s spa hotel with strong reputation for good food down the road in Kent.
 With pork, beef, lamb and mutton sourced from the farm, it’s good to know that the importance of provenance is being instilled at such a formative age – and tasty too!
 Special diets such as gluten-free, or lactose-intolerant as well as vegan and vegetarian to ensure everyone is looked after here.